kiiiim62/lightlytech/README.md

 5. **Cost Reduction**: Minimize unnecessary energy consumption, resulting in lower energy bills.
 6. **Scalability**: Lightly can be deployed in homes, businesses, and even large utility networks.

+Here's how you can update the **Testing & Development** section with the steps for the Python API using Flask:

+---

+Here's an updated **Testing & Development** section that includes the setup for the SQLite3 database used to save energy information:

+---

 ## **Testing & Development**

+### Web App
-To contribute to the development or test the app, follow these steps:
+To contribute to the development or test the web app, follow these steps:
 1. Clone the repository:
     ```bash
     git clone https://github.com/dayosalam/lightlytech.git